-1. Backup your installation.

-- 2. Read the documentation shipped with the new release. - 3.
+- 1. Backup your installation. - 2.
+Read the documentation shipped with the new release. - 3.
 Make sure to have installed all required dependencies, otherwise install them. - 4.
 Do a Cuckoo fresh installation of the Host components. - 5.
 Reconfigure Cuckoo as explained in this book (copying old configuration files is not safe because options can change between releases). - 6.
+If you are using an external database instead of default or you are using MongoDb reporting module is suggested to start all databases from scratch, due to possible schema changes between Cuckoo's releases. - 7.
 Test it!